irmen/Pyro5/docs/source/tipstricks.rst

 Pyro's wire protocol allows for a very flexible messaging format by means of *annotations*.
 Annotations are extra information chunks that are added to the pyro messages traveling over the network.
-Pyro internally uses a couple of chunks to exchange extra data between a proxy and a daemon: correlation ids (annotation ``CORR``) and hmac signatures (annotation ``HMAC``).
-These chunk types are reserved and you should not touch them.
-All other annotation types are free to use in your own code (and will be ignored by Pyro itself).
-There's no limit on the number of annotations you can add to a message, but each individual annotation cannot be larger than 64 Kb.

-.. sidebar:: reserved annotation chunks

-    The following annotation chunks are used by Pyro internally and should not be touched or used:
-    ``CORR``, ``HMAC``, ``STRM`` and ``BLBI``.

 An annotation is a low level datastructure (to optimize the generation of network messages): a chunk identifier string of exactly 4 characters (such as "CODE"), and its value, a byte sequence.
-If you want to put specific data structures into an annotation chunk value, you have to encode them to a byte sequence yourself (of course, you could utilize a Pyro serializer for this).
+If you want to put specific data structures into an annotation chunk value, you have to encode them to a byte sequence yourself (possibly by using one of Pyro's serializers, or any other).
-When processing a custom annotation, you have to decode it yourself as well.
+When processing a custom annotation, you have to decode it yourself too.
 Communicating annotations with Pyro is done via a normal dictionary of chunk id -> data bytes.
 Pyro will take care of encoding this dictionary into the wire message and extracting it out of a response message.

-*Custom user annotations:*
+*Adding annotations to messages:*

+In client code, you can set the ``annotations`` property of the :py:data:`Pyro5.current_context` object right before the proxy method call.
+Pyro will then add that annotations dict to the request message.
-You can add your own annotations to messages.
-For server code, you do this by setting the ``response_annotations`` property of the :py:data:`Pyro4.current_context` in your Pyro object, right before returning the regular response value.
+In server code, you do this by setting the ``response_annotations`` property of the :py:data:`Pyro5.current_context` in your Pyro object, right before returning the regular response value.
 Pyro will add the annotations dict to the response message.
-In client code, you can set the ``annotations`` property of the :py:data:`Pyro4.current_context` object right before the proxy method call.
-Pyro will then add that annotations dict to the request message.

-The older method to to this (before Pyro 4.56) was to create a subclass of ``Proxy`` or ``Daemon`` and override the methods :py:meth:`Pyro4.core.Proxy._pyroAnnotations` or :py:meth:`Pyro4.core.Daemon.annotations` respectively.
-These methods should return the custom annotations dict that should be added to request/response messages.
-This is still possible to not break older code.

-*Reacting on annotations:*
+*Using annotations:*

-In your server code, in the Daemon, you can use the :py:data:`Pyro4.current_context` to access the ``annotations`` of the last message that was received.
 In your client code, you can do that as well, but you should look at the ``response_annotations`` of this context object instead.
 If you're using large annotation chunks, it is advised to clear these fields after use.
 See :ref:`current_context`.

-The older method to do this (before Pyro 4.56) for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroResponseAnnotations`.
-Pyro calls this method with the dictionary of any annotations received in a response message from the daemon, and the message type identifier of the response message.
-This still works to not break older code.
+In your server code, in the Daemon, you can use the :py:data:`Pyro5.current_context` to access the ``annotations`` of the last message that was received.

-For an example of how you can work with custom message annotations, see the :py:mod:`callcontext` example.
+To see how you can work with custom message annotations, see the :py:mod:`callcontext` or :py:mod:`filetransfer` examples.

 .. index:: handshake